Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --tsspredator_path TSSPREDATOR_PATH
                             Path of TSSpredator.
 Default is
                             /usr/local/bin/TSSpredator.jar
+      --auto_load_optimized_parameters AUTO_LOAD_OPTIMIZED_PARAMETERS, -ap AUTO_LOAD_OPTIMIZED_PARAMETERS
+                            If optimize_tss_ps has been done before,
+                            --auto_load_optimized_parameters can automatically
+                            load the optimized parameters for the detection by specifying the folder of "optimized_TSSpredator"
+                            containing all output of "optimize_tss_ps".If the
+                            parameters need to be assigned manually, please do not turn on this function and assign the parameters to --parameter_sets.
+Default is None.
+      --genome_order GENOME_ORDER [GENOME_ORDER ...]
+                            It only works when --auto_load_optimized_parameters is
+                            off.
+It is the order for applying the parameters (--height, --height_reduction, --factor,
+                            --factor_reduction, --base_height,
+                            --enrichment_factor, and --processing_factor) of
+                            TSSpedator to genomes, ex: if --genome_order is "NC_002505.1 NC_002506.1" and --height is "0.3 0.5",
+                            0.3 will be used as --height to NC_002505.1 and 0.5 will be used to NC_002506.1.
+Default is applying one parameter set to all genomes.
-      --height HEIGHT, -he HEIGHT
+      --height HEIGHT [HEIGHT ...], -he HEIGHT [HEIGHT ...]
+                            It only works when --auto_load_optimized_parameters is
+                            off.
 This value relates to the minimal number of read starts at a certain genomic position to be considered as a TSS candidate.
+If using different --height to multiple genomes is required, please use spaces to split the input values.
+The order should match --genome_order.
+For the details, please check
+                            --geonme_order.
 Default is 0.3.
-      --height_reduction HEIGHT_REDUCTION, -rh HEIGHT_REDUCTION
+      --height_reduction HEIGHT_REDUCTION [HEIGHT_REDUCTION ...], -rh HEIGHT_REDUCTION [HEIGHT_REDUCTION ...]
+                            It only works when --auto_load_optimized_parameters is
-                            When comparing different genomes/conditions and the
+                            off.
+When comparing different genomes/conditions and
-                            step height threshold is reached in at least one genome/condition, the threshold is reduced for the other genomes/conditions by the value set here.
+                            the step height threshold is reached in at least one genome/condition, the threshold is reduced for the other genomes/conditions by the value set here.
 This value must be smaller than the step height threshold.
+                            If using different --height_reduction to multiple
+                            genomes is required, please use spaces to split the input values.
+The order should match --genome_order.
+                            For the details, please check --geonme_order.
 Default is 0.2.
-      --factor FACTOR, -fa FACTOR
+      --factor FACTOR [FACTOR ...], -fa FACTOR [FACTOR ...]
+                            It only works when --auto_load_optimized_parameters is
+                            off.
 The minimal factor by which the TSS height has to exceed the local expression background.
+If using different --factor to multiple genomes is required, please use spaces to split the input values.
+The order should match --genome_order.
+For the details, please check --geonme_order.
 Default is 2.0.
-      --factor_reduction FACTOR_REDUCTION, -rf FACTOR_REDUCTION
+      --factor_reduction FACTOR_REDUCTION [FACTOR_REDUCTION ...], -rf FACTOR_REDUCTION [FACTOR_REDUCTION ...]
+                            It only works when --auto_load_optimized_parameters is
-                            When comparing different genomes/conditions and the
+                            off.
+When comparing different genomes/conditions and
-                            step factor threshold is reached in at least one genome/condition, the threshold is reduced for the other genomes/conditions by the value set here.
+                            the step factor threshold is reached in at least one genome/condition, the threshold is reduced for the other genomes/conditions by the value set here.
 This value must be smaller than the step factor threshold.
+                            If using different --factor_reduction to multiple
+                            genomes is required, please use spaces to split the input values.
+The order should match --genome_order.
+                            For the details, please check --geonme_order.
 Default is 0.5.
-      --enrichment_factor ENRICHMENT_FACTOR, -ef ENRICHMENT_FACTOR
+      --enrichment_factor ENRICHMENT_FACTOR [ENRICHMENT_FACTOR ...], -ef ENRICHMENT_FACTOR [ENRICHMENT_FACTOR ...]
+                            It only works when --auto_load_optimized_parameters is
+                            off.
 The minimal enrichment factor.
+If using different --enrichment_factor to multiple genomes is required,
+                            please use spaces to split the input values.
+The order should match --genome_order.
+For the details, please check --geonme_order.
 Default is 2.0.
-      --processing_factor PROCESSING_FACTOR, -pf PROCESSING_FACTOR
+      --processing_factor PROCESSING_FACTOR [PROCESSING_FACTOR ...], -pf PROCESSING_FACTOR [PROCESSING_FACTOR ...]
+                            It only works when --auto_load_optimized_parameters is
+                            off.
 The minimal processing factor.
 If the value for the untreated library is higher than the treated library the positionsis considered as a processing site and not annotated as detected.
+If using different --processing_factor to multiple genomes is required,
+                            please use spaces to split the input values.
+The order should match --genome_order.
+For the details, please check --geonme_order.
 Default is 1.5.
-      --base_height BASE_HEIGHT, -bh BASE_HEIGHT
+      --base_height BASE_HEIGHT [BASE_HEIGHT ...], -bh BASE_HEIGHT [BASE_HEIGHT ...]
+                            It only works when --auto_load_optimized_parameters is
-                            The minimal number of reads should be mapped on TSS.
+                            off.
+The minimal number of reads should be mapped on TSS/PS.
+If using different --base_height to multiple genomes is required, please use spaces to split the input values.
+The order should match --genome_order.
+                            For the details, please check --geonme_order.
 Default is 0.0.
       --utr_length UTR_LENGTH, -u UTR_LENGTH
                             The length of UTRs.
 Default is 300.
       --tolerance TOLERANCE, -to TOLERANCE